Membership registration and prices can be found above.

 Again, you’re free to join us for a few runs before joining.

-Should a run be cancelled, we will notify of this on our social media pages as well.
+Should a run be cancelled, we will notify of this on our social media pages.

-If you want to start out and get a feel for it, you can also join our walking group.
 There is no judgement if running isn’t your thing.
-The most important thing is to get out, move and socialise!
+The most important aspect is to get out, exercise and socialise!

 We are still a young running club, but again incredibly proud of our progress so far.
 We communicate with other Frontrunners clubs internationally and strive to become better and more inclusive.
 Should you therefore feel that you can contribute to the running club in any way, do reach out.

 Should you have any questions, do not hesitate to contact us on: email@example.com.